nguyendangson/nguyendangson/README.md

 I was a Ph.D. graduated in May 2024 in Mathematics at The University of Alabama, Tuscaloosa.
 I also earned a Master's degree in Optimization and Statistics at Wayne State University, Detroit, Michigan in 2018.

-My research Scientist specializing in the mathematical architecture of modern AI, with core expertise in Lie groups/Lie algebras, Topology/Graph Theory, Optimal Transport, Control Theory, Stochastic Calculus, and PDEs.
+My research scientist specializing in the mathematical architecture of modern AI, with core expertise in Lie groups/Lie algebras, Topology/Graph Theory, Optimal Transport, Control Theory, Stochastic Calculus, and PDEs.
 Expert in developing probabilistic models including Gaussian Processes, Flow Matching, Score-based Diffusion, and Schrödinger Bridges.
 Combine academic foundations with years of applied experience in Neuroscience and Data Science to translate abstract theory into scalable, high-performance machine learning systems.

 I was a **Research Scientist** at EI, a startup company.
 Previously, I was a **Postdoctoral Researcher** at Department of Radiology, School of Medicine at University of North Carolina at Chapel Hill School.